schedjoules/calendar-store-api/details/countries.md

 ##Countries
-A list of supported and localised country names can be retrieved via:
+You can retreive the list of supported and localised country names via:
 ```
 GET /countries